eliasbnk/dev-setup/README.md

 Wait patiently as this may takes a while.🧐

-After awhile everything should be installed 😊
+After awhile all Packages & Applications will be installed. 😊

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------